 - 10%: Abortions should be illegal in virtually all instances.

 It is hard to change the status quo when 63% occupy that middle position.
 If the Kansas bill had instead proposed allowing abortions on demand, all the way to nine months, it would have been soundly defeated as well.
 Still, the Kansas legislature believed Kansans would vote differently on this bill.
-In addition, polling showed the vote to be close.
-Yet, voters wanted to keep the status quo and move slowly towards tightening abortion restrictions.
-One might think that Kansans would be more open to such tightening than the nation as a whole, but apparently they are not that much different.
+Polling predicted the vote to be close; yet, voters wanted to keep the status quo and move slowly towards tightening abortion restrictions.
+One might think that Kansans would be more open to such tightening than the nation as a whole, but apparently they are not that much different than the rest of the country.

 Perhaps Kansas legislators should have looked at the following Pew Research poll which shows both parties have a large number of dissenters on this issue.
-This poll tells me on average 70% of Democrats and 35% of Republicans would possibly vote “No” to new limitations on abortion.
-When we try to change the status quo and move towards one direction or other on the abortion issue, the dissenters on one side or the other will object.
+This poll indicates in the average state at least 70% of Democrats and 35% of Republicans would vote “No” to new limitations on abortion.
+When we try to change the status quo and move towards one direction or other on the abortion issue, the large group in the middle, not those strictly for or against, will limit change.

 Let’s use these numbers as a starting point to recreate Tuesday’s vote totals.